-Once Dr Baradhi has received a referral from your GP, she will arrange to meet with you in order to decide what form of psychological support might be most appropriate at this time.
+Chloe will call you for your triage appointment.
+This appointment will help her decide what form of psychological support might be most appropriate at this time.
 This could consist of attendance at a psycho-educational group (for example, anxiety management, self-esteem or mindfulness), individual psychological therapy, or a combination of both.
 She will also consider relevant third sector services where appropriate, and referral on to specialist psychology services where necessary.

 There is currently a waiting list for individual psychological therapy at the practice, which can vary in length throughout the year.
 We will advise you of approximately how long you could be expected to wait following your referral.
 We aim to keep waiting times to the minimum where possible.
 We will contact you by telephone once a start date becomes available.